-This past season, Katech engines brought drivers and teams to the podium time and again in three venues: the Trans Am Series, IMSA PC, and the Pirelli World Challenge.
+In 2019, Katech engines brought drivers and teams to the podium time and again in two venues: the Trans Am Series, and the IMSA Prototype Challenge Series presented by Mazda.

-In the TA1 class, Katech powered Breathless Racing to the 2017 Team Championship, and driver Ernie Francis, Jr. to the Driver’s Championship and the most cumulative wins ever by a TA driver.
+In the TA1 class, Katech powered Breathless Racing to the 2019 Team Championship, and driver Ernie Francis, Jr. to the Driver’s Championship.
 Francis began racing with Katech engines in the TA4 class in 2014, and became the youngest driver ever to win TA championship in 2016.
 Last year in TA2, teams running Katech engines grabbed two wins and saw the podium ten times.

 ALMS CHEVROLET CORVETTE C5-R GTS/GT1